tpolecat/tuco/README.md

 Why would you want to do this?
 Dunno.
 Laziness?
 It's easier than writing a web UI or dealing with `curl` and sometimes it's really all you need for a backdoor engineering interface.

-**Tuco** lets you do arbitrary stuff, but the most common usage is to provide a set of commands with options defined via [scala-optparse-applicative](https://github.com/bmjames/scala-optparse-applicative) (included) and use the provided `CommandShell` which provides command history, okay line editing, and good help facilities.

 ### Quick Start

 **Tuco** is available for **Scala 2.10** and **2.11** with